chrisguest75/sysadmin_examples/23_mitmproxy/README.md

 # README

-Demonstrate how to use `mitmproxy`
+Demonstrate how to use `mitmproxy` as an intercepting proxy

+## REASON

+If you need to write webservices or use webservices having an intercepting proxy allows you to monitor how you code is working during development.

 TODO:

 * mitmproxy Commands
-* transparent and tls proxy
+* transparent and tls proxy https://earthly.dev/blog/mitmproxy/
 * How to intercept a websocket and close it
+* How do I get logs for the scripts?

 ## 📋 Install